 Ingredients for Nikujaga

 Have you ever heard of Konnyaku noodles (Japanese: Shirataki) ?
 This may be unfamiliar to some of you.
-Shirataki noodles are made from the konjac yam and It is translucent.
-The word shirataki means “white waterfall” because of their appearance.
+Shirataki noodles are made from the konjac yam and are translucent.
+The word shirataki means “white waterfall”, and they’re named that because of their appearance.

 This is a must have for making Nikujaga.
 When you first open the packaging, the water the noodles comes in will smell slightly fishy.
 However, after rinsing the noodles off this smell will go away completely.

 To rinse the noodles, place about 2 liters of water in a pot.
-When it boils, add the shirataki noodles and cook for 1-2 minutes.
+When it boils, add the shirataki noodles and cook for 2 minutes.
 Turn the heat off and drain the boiling water.
+Wash the shirataki in cold running water.

 - Japanese grocery store